TWLOPA/aurix-demo/docs/TECHNICAL_DECISIONS.md

 ## Model Selection

-### Why Claude Opus 4.5
+### Why Claude Sonnet 4

 The ElevenLabs Conversational AI platform supports multiple LLM backends.
-We selected Claude Opus 4.5, Anthropic's most capable model, for several reasons:
+We selected Claude Sonnet 4 after evaluating the trade-offs between capability and cost:

+**Capability vs Cost Trade-off**
+While Opus 4.5 offers marginally better reasoning in edge cases, Sonnet 4 provides exceptional performance at a significantly lower cost per token.
+For a customer service application where call volume could scale to thousands of daily interactions, this cost difference compounds dramatically.
+Sonnet 4 handles the complexity of healthcare customer service—compliance checks, identity verification, multi-turn conversations—without requiring the additional horsepower of the larger model.

+**Production-Ready Economics**
+A key consideration for enterprise deployments is unit economics.
+If each customer call costs significantly more due to model selection, the business case for AI customer service weakens.
+Sonnet 4 enables a compelling cost comparison against human agents while maintaining high quality.
+This is the kind of practical consideration that matters when advising enterprise customers on production deployments.

-**Superior Reasoning and Instruction Following**
+**Strong Instruction Following**
 Healthcare customer service requires precise adherence to complex rules.
 The agent must never provide medical advice, always verify identity before disclosing information, and navigate nuanced conversational scenarios.
-Opus 4.5 represents the current state-of-the-art in instruction following and multi-step reasoning, significantly reducing the risk of the agent deviating from defined behaviour compared to earlier models.
+Sonnet 4 demonstrates excellent instruction following for these requirements, with the added benefit of faster response times compared to larger models.

-**Advanced Tool Use**
+**Reliable Tool Use**
 The agent relies heavily on webhook tools to query databases and enforce compliance.
-Opus 4.5 demonstrates exceptional tool-calling reliability, correctly determining when to call tools, how to structure parameters, and how to interpret complex responses.
-This is critical because a missed tool call means a missed compliance check or a failed database lookup.
-The model's improved agentic capabilities mean fewer edge cases where tool calls are skipped or malformed.
+Sonnet 4 shows consistent tool-calling behaviour, correctly determining when to call tools, how to structure parameters, and how to interpret responses.
+This reliability is critical because a missed tool call means a missed compliance check.

-**Latency Optimisation**
-While Opus 4.5 is a larger model, ElevenLabs has optimised their inference infrastructure to maintain acceptable latency for voice conversations.
-The marginal increase in response time is offset by the significantly improved quality of responses, particularly in complex scenarios involving compliance decisions or multi-turn verification flows.
+**Optimised Latency**
+Voice conversations are latency-sensitive.
+Users notice delays of even a few hundred milliseconds.
+Sonnet 4's smaller size translates to faster inference, creating a more natural conversational experience.
+In testing, response times felt immediate rather than noticeably delayed.

-**Extended Context Window**
+**Sufficient Context Window**
-Healthcare conversations can be lengthy, especially when customers have multiple questions, need to provide verification details, or discuss complex order histories.
-Opus 4.5's extended context window ensures the agent maintains complete conversation context without truncation, even in extended interactions.
+Sonnet 4's context window comfortably handles extended customer service conversations, including multi-turn verification flows and customers with multiple questions.
+Context exhaustion was not observed in any test scenarios.

 **Safety and Alignment**
-In regulated industries, the consequences of a model going off-script are significant.
-Opus 4.5's advanced safety training provides robust guardrails against harmful outputs, prompt injection attempts, and edge cases that could lead to compliance violations.
-This is not merely a nice-to-have feature—in healthcare, it is a fundamental requirement.

-**Future-Proofing**
-By selecting the most capable available model, we ensure the demonstration represents what is actually possible with current technology.
-When presenting to enterprise customers, showing best-in-class capabilities sets appropriate expectations for production deployments.
+Anthropic's constitutional AI training applies to Sonnet 4 as well as their larger models.
+The safety guarantees that matter for regulated industries—resistance to prompt injection, appropriate content filtering, consistent behaviour—are present in the Sonnet tier.

+**The Right Tool for the Job**
+Selecting Sonnet 4 over Opus 4.5 demonstrates practical engineering judgment.
+Using the most expensive option when a more economical choice meets requirements is not good architecture—it is waste.
+Part of the FDS role is helping customers make decisions that are both technically sound and economically sensible.

 ---